GilbN/Nostromo/Server/Docker/monitorr/readme.md

 ## Add the container

-In the Docker tab click on `Add Container` and select the Monitorr template.
+At the bottom of the Docker tab page click on `Add Container` and select the Monitorr template.

 ![](https://github.com/gilbN/Nostromo/blob/master/Server/Docker/monitorr/template.png)